 The Weighline solution measures to within 2kg loading on each wheel for vehicles weighing up to 40 tonnes – this means an accuracy of 0.05 percent per wheel, based on a 4 axle wagon, weighing 40 tonnes.
 Data captured and reported includes the vehicle number, ID input, wheel, axle, bogie and total vehicle weight plus the time and date.

 The company also supplied and installed a PC system with application software called I-Line to printout data as it is needed.
 This can store the data or transfer it to the site computer system, as required.

-We offer a wide range of industrial weighing systems and solutions, backed by an extensive service network across the whole of India.
+We offer a wide range of industrial weighing systems and solutions, backed by an extensive service network.

 Part of a large corporate family, we market and service our products in over 80 countries across the globe.

 Contact our service team: